Discover more from The Shortcut

 You need to be a certain age if you want to use Sony's PS5 virtual reality headset

-According to Sony, children under the age of 12 should not use PSVR 2.
+According to Sony, children under 12 should not use PSVR 2.
 Sony makes this clear in the PlayStation VR2 instruction manual, where a warning can be found in the health and safety section.
-If you’re planning on letting your child use Sony’s new headset and they’re under 12, you might want to reconsider.
+If you’re planning on letting your child use Sony’s new headset and they’re under 12, you might want to reconsider as it could cause discomfort and even some ill effects.

 Why children shouldn’t use PSVR 2